College (Year 7-13)

 The Duke of Edinburgh Award is available to students at Bronze, Silver and Gold levels.
 All Year 10 students participate in the Bronze Award practice expedition, moving through to Bronze and Silver in Years 11 and 12.
 Students finish the education outside the classroom programme with a skiing/snowboarding trip in Year 13.

 Teachers are happy to arrange individual tutorials with students in need of extra help.
 These can be arranged with the teacher directly or via their POD Leader.

-Students with special needs are in the care of Ms Eleanor Morfett, who runs our Learner Support centre in the College.
-Teachers are made aware of the special needs of these students and take steps to make these students feel safe and cared for.
-Students with special needs can ask for extra time or the help of readers/writers during examinations (organised through Ms Morfett).
+Teachers are made aware of the special needs of these students and take steps to make them feel safe and cared for.
+Students with special needs can ask for extra time or the help of readers/writers during examinations.